About Me

 The road to Thung Song was nearly 600 kilometres of back-breaking distance, yet surprisingly pleasant.
 Wide highways unfurled ahead of us, lined with tall palm trees, with occasional glimpses of the Gulf coast shimmering in the distance.

-Somewhere near Ban Sapan, we spotted a car wash across the highway and made a quick U-turn.
+Somewhere near Ban Saphan, we spotted a car wash across the highway and made a quick U-turn.
 An hour of meticulous washing and detailing later, our weary, mud-streaked 4x4 emerged with a brand-new sparkle - our reliable companion, ready to carry us home for at least another 1,500 kilometres.

 In Khun Sarai, we stopped for lunch: simple omelette rice, mixed soup, and a complementary tray of salads with prawn chili paste.
 The cluster of food stalls there made it a popular stop for travellers, all drawn by the comfort of a good, familiar meal.